intel/xpumanager/doc/smi_install_guide.md

 * Intel(R) Graphics System Controller Firmware Update Library (intel-gsc in repositories)
 * Intel(R) Metrics Library for MDAPI (intel-metrics-library or libigdml1 in repositories)
 * Intel(R) Metrics Discovery Application Programming Interface (intel-metrics-discovery or libmd1 in repositories)

+intel-metrics-library (libigdml1) and intel-metrics-discovery (libmd1) are optional.
+You may use the parameter like "--force-all" to ignore them when installing Intel XPU-SMI.

 ## DEB install
-sudo dpkg -i xpu-smi.1.0.0.xxxxxxxx.xxxxxx.xxxxxxxx.deb
+sudo dpkg -i xpu-smi.xxxxxxxx.xxxxxx.xxxxxxxx.deb

 ## DEB uninstall
 sudo dpkg -r xpu-smi

 ## RPM install
-sudo rpm -i xpu-smi.1.0.0.xxxxxxxx.xxxxxx.xxxxxxxx.rpm
+sudo rpm -i xpu-smi.xxxxxxxx.xxxxxx.xxxxxxxx.rpm

 ## RPM relocation install
-rpm -i --prefix=/opt/abc xpu-smi.1.0.0.xxxxxxxx.xxxxxx.xxxxxxxx.rpm
+rpm -i --prefix=/opt/abc xpu-smi.xxxxxxxx.xxxxxx.xxxxxxxx.rpm

 ## Start to user Intel XPU-SMI
 By default, Intel XPU-SMI is installed the folder, /opt/xpum.
 The command line tool is xpu-smi.
 Please refer to "smi_user_guide.md" for how to use the command line tool.